nrosenstein-c4d/c4d-batchrender-postscript/README.rst

 This is an open source Python plugin for MAXON's Cinema 4D.
 It enables you to run a Python script after Cinema 4D's batch-render is done with rendering.

-And introductory video to v0.1.0 can be found on YouTube: http://youtu.be/lSed-V8Vv_8

 lil Changelog
 -------------